 The original Lina Stores deli was open for 75 years in Soho, giving them plenty of time to get things right before opening this, their first restaurant.
 Counter dining on the ground floor allows you to see all the action - and the pasta, as you'd expect, is great.

 This was Yotam Ottolenghi's first full-blown London restaurant, following in the footsteps of his still-crazily popular delis.
-Expect plenty of sharing dishes - there's also two communal dining/chef's tables in the basement.
+The menu features plenty of sharing dishes - signatures include their courgette and manouri fritters and Valdeón cheesecake.

 Paradise took over the space once held by Spuntino, serving up British and Sri Lankan ingredients in a menu that's inspired by the owner's childhood trips to Sri Lanka.
 This is matched by a sleek room designed by the people who did Smoking Goat and Klin.